elelouch/simpleftp/README.md

 ## How to compile the code
 Use the following command inside the repository.
 ```
 make
 ```

-Each directory from the source code should have it's respective binary.
+Now, each directory from the source code should have it's respective binary (example for the client: src/cli/ftpcli).
 For details on the usage, use the -h flag on the binary.
 ```
 ftpsrv -h
 ftpcli -h
 ```

-If feeling like cleaning the binaries, for example, testing.
+If feeling like cleaning the binaries, for example, for testing purposes.
+Use clean.
 ```
 make clean
 ```

 ## Implementation

 ### Client
-The client implemented the following commands: put, get, ls, cd and pwd.
+The client implements the following commands: put, get, ls, cd and pwd.

 ### Server
-The server support the following commands: STOR, RETR, LIST, CWD, PWD, PASV, PORT.
+The server supports the following commands: STOR, RETR, LIST, CWD, PWD, PASV, PORT.

 ### Known issues
-Overall, the implementation was made for demonstration.
+Overall, the implementation was made for demonstration purposes.
 Security wasn't a concern.
 Also interrupting the processes might left some resources opened, in contrast of an orderly shutdown (by using QUIT, for example).